dhamijagautam/student-managment-system/README.md

-# student-managment-system
+# Student Managment System
-this is student made system using python
+This is Student Management System made using Python.